 Dental Bridges in Vavcouver

-If you have one or more missing teeth, a dental bridge may be recommended.
-Moving teeth can cause changes in your bite as well as the loss of additional teeth, decay and gum disease.
+We may recommend a dental bridge if you have one or more missing teeth.
+Moving teeth can cause changes in your bite, as well as the loss of additional teeth, decay, and gum disease.

 You can reduce your risk of gum disease, help correct bite issues, and improve speech with a dental bridge.
 Contact us to discuss your bridge options.
 For more information on bridges, visit the Canadian Dental Association.